 Scoliosis Physiotherapy & Posture Centre: Located in Ottowa, Ontario, offers scoliosis physiotherapy (physical therapy).

 Scoliosis Insights: Learn more about scoliosis from our experts and colleagues.

-Our patients come from all over the United States, Canada and sometimes further.
+Our patients come from all over the United States, Canada, and sometimes further.
 To ensure patients experience a smooth and enjoyable visit, we utilize special procedures to accommodate traveling families.
-These include: a condensed appointment schedule, assistance with lodging, and ongoing communication with your referring doctor back home.
+These include a condensed appointment schedule, assistance with lodging, and ongoing communication with your referring doctor back home.

 Typically, our patients make two visits a year, each lasting 1-2 days in the office.
 Schedules vary, however, a typical out-of-town agenda follows:

 Day 1: At 8am, the patient is scanned to obtain custom measurements for their brace.
 Afterward, the patient and their family generally spend the day visiting the area including the National Mall, with world-class museums and historic monuments.
 Our Orthotists block off a significant portion of their day to design and fabricate the brace.
 The patient returns for a 2-hour appointment in the late afternoon for the brace delivery and fitting.
-This 2nd appointment may be moved to Day 2 if patient prefers a later start time.
+This 2nd appointment may be moved to Day 2 if the patient prefers a later start time.

 Day 2: The next morning, the patient returns after wearing the brace for the remainder of Day 1 and overnight.
 They will also get an EOS in-brace X-ray at this time to determine in-brace spine correction.
 Based on these images and any areas of discomfort, adjustments are made by our Orthotists at this time.
 Afterward, the patient generally returns home.